dev-yomi/BinaryFlip/README.md

 - The flip function is not very gas efficient and may consume more gas than other methods of generating random numbers.
 Therefore, I do not recommend to use this function in high frequency or high gas cost environments.
 - DO NOT USE THIS LIBRARY WITHOUT EXTREME CAUTION.
 IT IS LARGELY UNTESTED.

+## Other stuff

+- You can see an example of an on-chain coin-flip game using the library at exampleGame.sol
+- BinaryFlipRange is a slightly modified version that allows the generation of any integer between the given values.

 ## Issues

 - I have hardly even tested it.